TheresaLui/SelfHelpContent_v2/articles/partnercenter/marketplace-leadmanagement-general-questions.md

 1. I am having issues connecting my offer to my Dynamics 365 CRM system.
 * Make sure you have followed all the instructions documented [here](https://docs.microsoft.com/azure/marketplace/partner-center-portal/commercial-marketplace-lead-management-instructions-dynamics)
 * Make sure you have the lead writer solution successfully installed in your Dynamics CRM system.
 You may need your CRM admin's help.
-* Make sure the lead writer solution has been granted the right permisions in your Dynamics CRM system.
+* Make sure the lead writer solution has been granted the right permissions in your Dynamics CRM system.
 * If you are using Office 365 for authentication, verify that the password is not expired.
 Also, make sure that multi-factor authentication is not required.
 * Make sure that if you updated your lead management configuration settings that you re-published the offer with the updates in Partner Center.
 The configuration changes will not take effect until you re-publish the offer.